-- Double-precision General Matrix Multiply (DGEMM) [14] simulates multiple floating point executions, stressing the process through double-precision matrix multiplication. - PTRANS [15] has several kernels where pairs of processors communicate with each other simultaneously, testing the network total communication capability.
-It transposes parallel matrices and multiplies dense ones, apllying interleaving techniques. - Fast Fourier Transform (FFT) [16] measures the floating point rate through unidimensional double-precision discrete Fourier transforms (DFT) in arrays of complex numbers. - STREAM [17] measures the memory bandwidth that supports the processor communication (in GB/s).
+- High-Performance Linpack (HPL) [12] uses 64-bit double precision arithmetics in distributed memory computers to measure the floating point rate of execution for solving matrices through random dense linear equations systems. - Double-precision General Matrix Multiply (DGEMM) [13] simulates multiple floating point executions, stressing the process through double-preciosion matrix multiplication. - PTRANS [14] has several kernels where pairs of processors communicate with each other simultaneously, testing the network total communication capability.
+It transposes parallel matrices and multiplies dense ones, apllying interleaving techniques. - Fast Fourier Transform (FFT) [15] measures the floating point rate through unidimensional doubleprecision discrete Fourier transforms (DFT) in arrays of complex numbers. - STREAM [16] measures the memory bandwidth that supports the processor communication (in GB/s).
 It also measures the performance of four long-vector operations.
-The array is defined to be larger than the cache of the machine, which is running the tests, privileging the memory buffer updates through interdependence between memory and processor. - Random Access [18] measures the performance of random memory (main) and access memory (cache) buffer updates in multiprocessor systems.
+The array is defined to be larger than the cache of the machine which is running the tests, privileging the memory buffer updates through interdependence between memory and processor. - Random Access [17] measures the performance of random memory (main) and access memory (cache) buffer updates in multiprocessor systems.
 The results are given in Giga Updates Per Second (GUPS), calculated by updated memory location identification in one second.
-This update consists in a Read-Modification-Write (RMW) operation controlled by memory buffer and the processor. - Effective Bandwidth Benchmark (b{eff}) [19] measures the bandwidth efficiency (effective) through estimated latency time for processing, transmission and reception of a standard message.
+This update consists in a Read-Modification-Write (RMW) operation controlled by memory buffer and the processor. - Effective Bandwidth Benchmark $(b{eff})$ [18] measures the bandwidth efficiency (effective) through estimated latency time for processing, transmission and reception of a standard message.
 The message size will depend on the quotient between memory-processor ratio and 128.

 Beyond the HPCC, we also used another benchmark suite to run the remaining tests and enable a bigger coverage of evaluated resources.
 The PTS suite comprises more than 130 system analysis tests.
 We have selected the benchmarks to be part of this experiment according to its importance within the benchmarking set, minimizing inconsistencies and improving our sample space.
-Finally, we achieve the three most adaptive benchmarks that will be presented as follows:
+Finally, we achieve the three most adaptive benchmarks which will be presented as follows:

-- Loopback Transmission Control Protocol (TCP) Network Performance [20] is a simple Peer-to-Peer (P2P) connectivity simulation, which measures the network adapter performance in a loopback test through the TCP performance.
-This test is improved on this benchmark to transmit 10GB via loopback. - RAM Speed SMP [21] measures the performance of the interaction between cache and main memories in a multiprocessor system.
-It allocates some memory space and starts a write-read process using 1Kb data blocks until the array limit, checking the memory subsystem speed. - PostMark [22] creates a large pool of little files constantly updating just to measure de workload transaction rate, simulating a big Internet e-mail server.
+Loopback Transmission Control Protocol (TCP) Network Performance [19] is a simple Peer-to-Peer (P2P) connectivity simulation which measures the network adapter performance in a loopback test through the TCP performance.
+This test is improved on this benchmark to transmit 10GB via loopback.

+- RAM Speed SMP [20] measures the performance of the interaction between cache and main memories in a multiprocessor system.
+It allocates some memory space and starts a write-read process using 1Kb data blocks until the array limit, checking the memory subsystem speed. - PostMark [21] creates a large pool of little files constantly updating just to measure de workload transaction rate, simulating a big Internet e-mail server.
 The creation, deletion, read, and attaching transactions have minimum and maximum sizes between 5Kb and 512Kb.
 PostMark executes 25.000 transactions with 500 files simultaneously, and after the transactions, the files are deleted, producing statistics relating its contiguous deletion.

-In short, we present all benchmarks used in this work and its basic characteristics in Table II.
+In short, we present all benchmarks used in this work and its basic characteristics on the Table II.

-DECOUDOE DEMOND () DV X IN IV/D

 RESOURCE BENCHMARK UNIT

 HPL GFLOPs

-CDU DGEMM
+CPU DGEMM

-CFU PTRANS
+PTRANS

 FFT GB/s

 STREAM GB/s

 MEM RAM Speed SMP

 Random Access GUPS

 STO PostMark Transactions/s

-NET b{eff} μs
+NET $b{eff}$ μs

-1121 Loopback TCP S